EmielFeryn1/SearchingObjectsOnImages/README.md

 # SearchingObjectsOnImages
-Searches objects on objects using natural language
+Searches objects on images using natural language